mfreimueller/uplan/README.md

 `python uplan.py 2025S.json 051920 180077 > plan.txt`

 This will make sure that any generated schedules that lack `051920` or `180077` are skipped.

+### Data Generation

+In order to generate your possible schedules, uplan needs to read all possible courses for your modules.
+This takes a while and is currently prone to timeouts.
+If this is the case, you either need to run uplan again or supply the necessary data yourself.

+uplan refreshes its data every 2 days, in order to operate with the latest information from ufind.